OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - Android 4.3 (API level 18) in July 2013 (SELinux became enabled by default)
 - Android 4.4 (API level 19) in October 2013 (several new APIs and ART introduced)
 - Android 5.0 (API level 21) in November 2014 (ART used by default and many other features added)
-- Android 6.0 (API level 23) in October 2015 (many new features and improvements, including granting; detailed permissions setup at run time rather than all or nothing during installation)
+- Android 6.0 (API level 23) in October 2015 (many new features and improvements, including granting; detailed permissions setup at runtime rather than all or nothing during installation)
 - Android 7.0 (API level 24-25) in August 2016 (new JIT compiler on ART)
 - Android 8.0 (API level 26-27) in August 2017 (a lot of security improvements)
 - Android 9 (API level 28) in August 2018 (restriction of background usage of mic or camera, introduction of lockdown mode, default HTTPS for all apps)